iis-research-team/ruserrc-dataset/README.md

-# SERRC (Scientific Entity Recognition and Relation Classification) dataset
+# Scientific Entity Recognition and Relation Classification dataset (SERRC)

 Contains abstracts of 1,680 scientific papers on information technology in Russian:
 * 1,600 unlabeled